ray-project/ray/doc/source/rllib-algorithms.rst

    :width: 500px
    :align: center

-   RLlib's PPO is more cost effective and faster than a reference PPO implementation.
+   RLlib's multi-GPU PPO can scale to hundreds of cores and be more cost effective than MPI-based implementations by leveraging mixed GPU and high-CPU machines.